omigami/omigami/README.md

 ### Spec2Vec
 1. Save your spectra data in a MGF file locally
 2. Create an OmigamiClient with your user token
 3. Call `match_spectra_from_path` with the location of your mgf file.
-You will get one dataframe per spectrum containing the best matches.
+4. The MGF spectra data will be processed and sent to the spec2vec model that will convert it into embeddings.
+5. These embeddings will be compared against the reference embeddings around the Precursor MZ.
+6. The N best matches per spectrum are returned on the response as pandas dataframes.

 ## Contribute to Omigami